kailinwei/using-OBS/docs/caption.md

 # Adding captions to video recording/live stream

+When you are live-streaming or uploading recorded videos to YouTube, captions/subtitles could be helpful for viewers.
+In this step, I demonstrate how to add live caption using [Web Captioner](https://webcaptioner.com/captioner) and how to make those captions transparent so that it matches with your background.

 ### Task 5.1 Setting Web Captioner

 **1.** Go to [Web Captioner website](https://webcaptioner.com/captioner).
 Click three dots icon and Select [Sign in].